On Transportation of Mini-batches: A Hierarchical Approach: Experiment Settings

 \section{Experiment Settings}

 In this appendix, we collect some necessary experimental setups in the paper including generative model, gradient flow.
-We use POT \cite{flamary2021pot} for OT solvers, and the pyABC \cite{klinger2018pyabc} for the ABC experiments.
+We use POT \cite{flamary2021pot} for OT solvers and the pyABC \cite{klinger2018pyabc} for the ABC experiments.
+In our experiments, we create mini-batches by sampling without replacement from supports of the original empirical measures.
+For continuous measures, we sample i.i.d random variables to form mini-batches.